 Medication is typically prescribed in stages:

-- Once treatment is near the end, there is a tapering phase during which the doctor reduces the dose gradually until the person no longer needs the medication to live a sober lifestyle.
+Once the medication assisted treatment in New Jersey is near the end, there is a tapering phase during which the doctor reduces the dose gradually until the person no longer needs the medication to live a sober lifestyle.

 Potential Issues with MAT